 Asked why he did not raise the issue of the incomplete advice in the fire strategy, he said: “I was more focused on the specific question in the email, which wasn’t to do with the external wall construction, it was to do with components of it.”

-Ms Grange said that Mr Ashton responded to 90 emails after effectively leaving the project in 2014 – although Exova’s lawyers contested that the correct number was 40.
+Ms Grange said that Mr Ashton sent or responded to 90 emails after effectively leaving the project in 2014 – although Exova’s lawyers contested that the correct number was 40.

 Asked why he had continued replying to questions when he was not formally engaged in the project, he explained that it was to avoid being seen as unhelpful by clients.